Mannix1994/SfSNet-Pytorch/README.md

     deactivate
     ```
 # Train
-* Activate the same virtual environment created before if it does not
+* Activate the same virtual environment created
-been activated.
+before if it does not been activated.
-* Download the SfSNet dataset from the original SfSNet project and
+* Download the SfSNet(synthetic) and CELABA(real) dataset from
+the original SfSNet project and uncompress them.
-uncompress it to a directory

 * Modify `SFSNET_DATASET_DIR` and `SFSNET_DATASET_DIR_NPY` in
 config.py to your directory.

+* Modify `CELABA_DATASET_DIR` and `CELABA_DATASET_DIR_NPY` in
+config.py to your directory.

+* Train SfSNet is split into two stages(please read the section
+3.1 of SfSNet paper).
+Stage 0 is train SfSNet with synthetic
+dataset, then using the weights trained in stage to preprocess
+a real dataset CELABA.
+Stage 1 is train SfSNet with real and
+synthetic dataset.
+    * Stage 0
-* Run preprocess_dataset.py to preprocess dataset
+        1. Run preprocess_dataset.py to preprocess synthetic dataset
             ```bash
-    python preprocess_dataset.py
+            python preprocess_dataset.py --stage 0
             ```
-    the size of processed data is about 147.6GB.
+            the size of processed data is about 151.3GB.

-* Run train.py
+        2. Run train.py
             ```bash
+            python train.py --stage 0
+            ```
+            if you press CTRL+C, the weights of current model will
+             be saved to ./data.
+    * Stage 1
+        1. Run preprocess_dataset.py to preprocess real(CELABA) dataset
+            ```bash
+            python preprocess_dataset.py --stage 1 --weights data/temp_2019.04.19_19.00.10.pth
+            ```
+            the size of processed data is about 141.7GB.

+        2. Run train.py
+            ```bash
-    python train.py
+            python train.py --stage 1
             ```
             if you press CTRL+C, the weights of current model will be
             saved to ./data.

 # Predict